TobikoData/sqlmesh/docs/comparisons.md

 The example above shows how incremental models behave differently in dbt depending on whether they have been run before.
 As models become more complex, the cognitive burden of having two run times, "first time full refresh" vs. "subsequent incremental", increases.

-SQLMesh keeps track of which date ranges exist so that the query can be simplified as follows:
+SQLMesh keeps track of which date ranges exist, producing a simplified and efficient query as follows:

 ```sql
 -- sqlmesh incremental